Privacy and Reporting Policy

 - reasonable costs involved in having someone explain the information to you.

 If a fee is charged for providing access, you will be advised of the likely cost in advance.

 In some instances, Ampol may not release the personal information.
 For example, if the information reveals the details of a commercially sensitive decision-making process, then Ampol may decide to give you an explanation of the commercially-sensitive decision rather than direct access to the information.

 Ampol will take reasonable steps to correct personal information that is inaccurate.
 You should contact Ampol if your personal information changes.
 If Ampol believes it is inappropriate to delete or alter the original information, it will discuss with you alternative ways of correcting the information that satisfies the needs of both parties.

 Where a request to correct personal information relates to credit-related information, Ampol will notify the individual of its decision as to whether it agrees to correct that information in writing.
 Where Ampol does not agree to amend credit-related personal information held about you, Ampol will provide you with reasons for its decision and details of how you may make a complaint about Ampol's decision.

-The Privacy Compliance Officer
+By post: The Privacy Compliance Officer

 Online: at https://www.ampol.com.au/get-in-touch – using our secure enquiry form